6.1 Importing from Excel

 - To add sparklines on import, click the Other Options button (to the left of OK) and select a radio button.
 To disable sparklines on import, set @IMPS = 0.

-- Once you have imported your file, you can connect to additional sheets in your Excel file using the the Data Navigator panel.
+- Once you have imported your file, you can Add and Connect Sheet(s) to add other sheets in your Excel file using the the Data Navigator panel.

 Importing Excel Data using the impMSExcel X-Function Dialog